Presidential transition of Dwight D. Eisenhower: Relationship between Eisenhower and Truman

 There had been some effort by Truman and Eisenhower to plan an easy transition, with recollection that the 1932–33 transition between Herbert Hoover and Franklin D. Roosevelt had been a difficult one.
 However, tensions between the two would ultimately make for a rough transition.
 Eisenhower and Truman had once had a working relationship together, having worked with one another at the close of World War II (when Eisenhower was a general and Truman was president), and had also worked together on the establishment of NATO.
 The 1952 election campaign, however, had harmed Truman's regard for Eisenhower.
 Truman thought poorly of how Eisenhower had failed to denounce Joseph McCarthy while campaigning.
 Eisenhower was unhappy with the political criticisms Truman had made against him during the campaign.
 Within days of the election, Truman would write in his diary of concerns that Eisenhower and his team were not cooperating in collaborating on an orderly transition, writing, "Ike and his advisers are afraid of some kind of trick.
 There are no tricks ...
 All I want is to make an orderly turnover.
 It has never been done."

 On November 18, Eisenhower and Truman met at the White House.
 Eisenhower was accompanied at this meeting by Joseph Dodge and Henry Cabot Lodge Jr. The visit saw them meet with Truman in his office before Truman brought them to the Cabinet Room to receive a briefing on the Korean War and foreign affairs from figures such as Secretary of State Dean Acheson.
 The November 18 meeting between Eisenhower and Truman would be the only meeting between the two before Eisenhower's inauguration.
 While Truman attempted to provide advice to Eisenhower, Eisenhower did not believe he had gained much from the meeting.
-Eisenhower later ignored an invite from Truman to attend a pre-Christmas launch at the White House.
+Eisenhower later ignored an invite from Truman to attend a pre-Christmas lunch at the White House.